Obtaining your mortgage support letter can be a tough task, however Sykes are here with a quick, free service...

 An EPC is a mandatory document that you must have available when owning any building in the UK.
 It states how energy efficient your building is, and what impact it is having on the environment.

-Read on to discover all you need to know about Energy Performance Certificates…
+Read on to discover all you need to know about EPCs for holiday lets…

-Some of the determining factors of an EPC include heat and light usage as well as carbon dioxide emissions.
+Some of the determining factors of an EPC rating include heat and light usage, as well as carbon dioxide emissions.
 An EPC will tell you how much these are likely to cost, the potential energy efficiency of your building and examples of things you can do to improve your energy performance rating.
 Discover ways to make your property more efficient with our handy guide to eco-friendly holiday letting.